TriQuint Semiconductor: History

 TriQuint Semiconductor began in the mid-1980s as a subsidiary of Tektronix.
 In 1985 the founders held a contest to come up with a name for the company.
 The winning entry paid homage to the gallium arsenide on which the company was founded. *Tri, from the Greek for “a prefix meaning three, thrice, threefold”, and quint, from the Latin for “a set or sequence of five” literally means 3-5.
 3-5 refers to the location of the elements gallium and arsenic on the periodic table.
 The elements on the third and fifth columns of the periodic table, including nitrogen found in GaN, are known to have special conductive properties, great for producing compound semiconductors.
 Alan Patz was the first chief executive officer (CEO) of the company, serving from 1985 until 1991.

 In 1988, the core group working in the spin-off had to decide if they wanted to continue to work under Tektronix as the GaAs SBU or if they wanted to venture out on their own.
 This core group met in a hotel room at the Greenwood Inn in Beaverton, Oregon, and decided that they were going to use their experience to start the company that would eventually become TriQuint.

 In 1991, Gazelle Microcircuits, Gigabit Logic, and TriQuint all merged under the TriQuint name.
 The focus of the merged company was to produce components for mobile phones and other communication devices.
 On May 15, 2001, TriQuint and Sawtek Inc. announced that the two companies would merge.
-Sawtek made products based on surface acoustic wave, and with the merger, TriQuint was able to incorporate their technology into its products.
+Sawtek made products based on surface acoustic wave, and with the merger, TriQuint was able to incorporate its technology into TriQuint's products.
 Patz left the CEO position in 1991 and Bert Moyer took over in May as the interim CEO, serving until September when Steve Sharp became the permanent leader of the company.